-Select one course (3-units) from the graduate Accounting courses listed below:
+One course (3-units) from the graduate Accounting courses listed below and six upper or lower-division undergraduate-level courses from any subject for 21 unit(s):

 - ACCTG 377 Financial Accounting and Reporting 3 unit(s) - ACCTG 378 Business Environments and Concepts 3 unit(s) - ACCTG 379 Accounting and Tax Regulations 3 unit(s) - ACCTG 380 Auditing and Attestation 3 unit(s) (NOTE: ACCTG 377, ACCTG 378, ACCTG 379, and ACCTG 380 are graduate-level CPA Applied Accounting Graduate Certificate program courses that prepare students for the Certified Public Accounting examinations.)
 Only one course (3-units) of non-Taxation subject courses can be applied to the Master of Science in Taxation program as elective credits.